JoelSjogren/video-organizer/README.md

 	└── Best Movie Ever
 		├── CD01.avi
 		└── filelist
-Note that a file called *filelist* is generated in each directory that contains resulting non-directory files.
+Note that a file called *filelist* is generated next to resulting non-directory files.
 It contains the original filenames of the files.
 By using the **-u** flag, a *filelist* can be used to undo a previous operation.

 ## COMPILE & INSTALL ##
 Packages needed: